YuvaneshV12/india-carbon-footprint-tracker/README.md

-# 🇮🇳 India Carbon Footprint Tracker
+# India Carbon Footprint Tracker

 Track and visualize India's carbon footprint data to promote environmental awareness and sustainable living.

 You can **fork** this repository to modify and build upon it.
-Please give credit by linking back to [Govarthan30](https://github.com/YuvaneshV12).
+Please give credit by linking back to [Yuvanesh V](https://github.com/YuvaneshV12).
 Thanks!

 ---